First, I have to get this off of my chest.

 So they were ready to deal with an adult film company.
 They also seem not to be especially concerned about others they deal with as well.

 Then there's Joanna Pang, who is the new leaseholder.
-In August 2011, Pang and the Trocadero Theatre under the corporate umbrella of Joon Associates Inc., filed for Chapter 11 bankruptcy; specifically citing Ticketmaster fees as the reason for the move as noted at this link
+In August 2011, Pang and the Trocadero Theatre under the corporate umbrella of Joon Associates Inc., filed for Chapter 11 bankruptcy; specifically citing Ticketmaster fees as the reason for the move as noted at this link, among many sources.

 So adult film companies, drug traffickers (with knowledge or not), and a concert promoter whose venue recently declared Chapter 11.